Research ethics FAQs

 All research projects where people participate by offering their personal information, opinion or data where that information/opinion/data contributes directly to answering the project’s research questions need ethical approval.

 However, many research projects will also bring researchers into contact with other types of people: those who will show you how equipment works, provide technical or expert information about matters connected with your research, and give their views on your research (for example as part of a peer review process, or as a trainer on a methodology course you are taking).
 These people do not count as 'human participants' in the sense intended by CUREC’s policy.
 They are not giving you information about themselves, and the opinions that they offer are not the subject of the research.
-You need not get ethical approval of your research if your contact with people is confined to this sort of interaction.
+You need not get ethics approval of your research if your contact with people is confined to this sort of interaction.

 Some healthy volunteer studies including use of human tissue may be reviewed by CUREC.
 However, this depends on a combination of whether the tissue samples would be considered 'relevant material' by the Human Tissue Authority (HTA), and the processing and storage of the samples.
 Please note that any material from humans that contains cells is considered 'tissue', including (but not limited to) faeces, blood, urine and saliva.